vbabashov/loan-classification/README.md

 ### Results
 ***

 Based on the 5x2CV nested cross-validation, Random Forest Classifier seems to be performing the best.
-However, model is overfitting the training set.
+However, there is some overfitting.

     Fitting 5 folds for each of 5 candidates, totalling 25 fits ROC-AUC 0.90 (average over k-fold CV test folds)